dng22712/Stress-Detection-Sensor-Analysis-using-Data-Science/README.md

 Data
 The data set used in this project is provided by a university that has run a pilot test with some volunteers.
 The data set is included in this repository in the data folder.

-Usage
-To reproduce the results, follow the steps outlined in the Jupyter notebooks for Assignment 1 and Assignment 2 in the notebooks folder.

 Results
 The results of this project can be found in the report Stress_Detection_Report.pdf.
 The report includes an analysis of the data, details on the machine learning model developed, and recommendations for the company.